joinpursuit/8-0-github-lab/questions.md

 Who is the "Turing machine" named after?

 ```
-The Turing maching was named after Alan Turing who invented it in 1936.
+The Turing machine was named after Alan Turing who invented it in 1936.
 ```